Hurricane Irma: Meteorological history

 A tropical wave left the west coast of Africa on August 27, producing a large area of deep convection.
 Over the following days, convection became more concentrated over the northern part of the disturbance, and a surface circulation developed by August 30.
-The National Hurricane Center (NHC) estimates that the disturbance developed into a tropical depression around 00:00 UTC August 30, about 120 nautical miles (138.1 miles; 222.2 kilometers) southwest of the Cape Verde Islands.
+The National Hurricane Center (NHC) estimates that the disturbance developed into a tropical depression around 00:00 UTC August 30, about 120 nmi southwest of the Cape Verde Islands.
 Six hours later, the depression intensified into Tropical Storm Irma, the ninth named storm of the 2017 Atlantic hurricane season.
 Located over warm sea surface temperatures (SSTs), and within an environment of low wind shear, Irma underwent rapid intensification.
 The formation of an eye around 06:00 UTC on August 31 signified Irma's strengthening into a hurricane, just 30 hours after formation.
 Turning to the northwest as the ridge steering the cyclone weakened, Irma rapidly intensified into a major hurricane by 00:00 UTC September 1.
 Within a 48-hour period, the hurricane's intensity had increased by 80 mph.
 Fluctuations in intensity occurred over the next few days due to internal processes, as the first aircraft reconnaissance mission into Irma discovered an eye 29 mi in diameter and surface winds of 115 mph on September 3.